Frequently Asked Questions

 I'm having trouble making payments to creditors.
 What should I do until my appointment?

-Continue paying your priorities -- rent/mortgage, utilities, car note, insurance, taxes, student loans, secured debt and other bills as best you can.
+Continue paying your priorities: rent or mortgage, utilities, car note, insurance, taxes, student loans, secured debt and other bills as best you can.
 Communicate with your creditors and let them know you have an appointment with CCOA.
 Do not refuse to talk to them and do not make any promises you can't keep.

 Can I use a credit report to get started on the Debt Management Program (DMP) instead of creditor statements?